dincarnato/RNAFramework/docs/rf-mutate.md

 ATGGGGATCTATCAGATTCTGGCGATCTACTCAACTGTCGCCAGTTCACTGGTGCTTTTGGTCTCCTAA
 ..(((((((((((((...((((((((..........))))))))....)))))).....)))))))...
 ```
-If the target motif starts at position 19, it will be sufficient to indicate in the ORF file the "IYSTV" portion (for example) of the amino acid sequence, to make RF Mutate identify the full underlying ORF.<br/><br/>
+it will be sufficient to indicate in the ORF file the starting "MGIYQ" portion (for example) of the amino acid sequence, to make RF Mutate identify the full underlying ORF.<br/><br/>

 ## Ouput XML files
 For each motif being mutagenized, RF Mutate will generate an XML file, with the following structure: